ekoindia/transaction-report-generator-ui/README.md

 -   **Admin Code**: Enter the specific admin code (required unless 'All' is selected in Raw Data mode).
 -   **Transaction Type**: Select the type of transaction for the report.
 Available options depend on the selected mode.
 -   **Vertical**: Select the business vertical (EPS, Eloka, Connect).
--   **Agent Type**: (Conditional) Appears for certain verticals and admin code options in Raw Data mode only.
+-   **Agent Type**: (Conditional) Appears for certain verticals and admin code options.
+In "Raw Data" mode, it appears when "By Admin Code" is selected for specific verticals.
+In "Dump Data" mode, it appears for "Eloka" and "Connect" verticals.

 ### Mode Selection